microsoft/nnfusion/artifacts/figure17/README_FIGURE17.md

-# Experiment #2: Performance with different batch sizes
+# Experiment #5: Interplay of Intra and Inter Operator Scheduling

+Rammer enables scheduling policies to optimize the interplay of intra and inter operator scheduling, instead of just focusing on making individual operators fast.
+This is implemented through selecting appropriate kernels for each operator.
+We evaluate the effect of such scheduling by using two sets of kernels: the fastest kernels only for each individual operator, and the kernels selected by Rammer's scheduling policy.
-This experiment is used to show the performance comparison on two representative CNN and RNN models, i.e., ResNeXt and LSTM-TC, with batch sizes of 4 and 16, and to reproduce the results in Figure 11 of our origianl paper.
+This experiment is usedto reproduce the results in Figure 15 of our origianl paper.

 ## Requirements